Canton of Iracoubo

-The canton of Iracoubo (French: Canton d'Iracoubo) is one of the former cantons of the Guyane department in French Guiana.
-It was located in the arrondissement of Cayenne.
-Its administrative seat was located in Iracoubo, the canton's sole commune.
-Its population was 1,955 in 2012.
+The canton of Iracoubo (French: Canton d'Iracoubo) was one of the former cantons of the Guyane department in French Guiana.
+Located in the arrondissement of Cayenne, its administrative seat was located in Iracoubo, the only commune in the canton.
+The canton had a population of 1,955 in 2012.
+The canton was abolished on 31 December 2015 as part of the territorial reorganisation of French Guiana.